-The geographical coordinates of Gwanda District are 20°56'20.0''S, 29°01 ́07.0 ́ ́E (Latitude: 20.938889; Longitude: 29.018611).
-As observed by Wolfram, A. (2020), the average elevation of Gwanda is 3,300 feet (1,006m) mean sea-level.
+The geographical coordinates of Gwanda District are 20°56'20.0''S, 29o01 ́07.0 ́ ́E (Latitude: 20.938889; Longitude: 29.018611).
+Wolfram (2020) argues that the average elevation of Gwanda is 3,300 feet (1,006m) above mean sea-level.
 The area under study is Gwanda District in Matebeleland South Province, Zimbabwe.
-Gwanda is located 134Kilometres (83miles), by the road, South East of the second largest city in Zimbabwe (UCZA, 2020).
+Gwanda is located 134Kilometres (83miles), by road, South East of Bulawayo, the second largest city of Zimbabwe (UCZA, 2020).
 The district is approximately 11 000 km in length and is drained by two major rivers, the Tuli in the west and the Mzingwane in the east.
 The district is divided into four sub catchments (Shashe, Upper Mzingwane, Mwenezi and Lower Mzingwane) in hydrological zone B, one of Zimbabwe's six hydrological zones.
 Mtshabezi River is a tributary of the Thuli River in Southern Zimbabwe and it flows through Gwanda (Wardhani et al., 2022).
-Gwanda district is in ecological region 5 that is characterised by prolonged hot summers and short cool winters.
+Gwanda district is in ecological region 5 that is characterised by prolonged hot summers, and short cool winters.
 Gwanda receives rainfall that is less than 450mm.
-Gwanda is rather dry compared to the rest of the nation, making it vulnerable to drought, hence, the community relies on underground water and other surface sources for its existence.
-The map shows the geological and geographical location of the study site.
-The following is a graphic representation of Gwanda's location.
+Gwanda is rather dry compared to the rest of the nation, making it vulnerable to drought.
+The map below graphically shows the location of Gwanda.